1jour1vin

 About the wine:

 The nose is rich, full-bodied, and heady.
 On the palate, there are notes of ripe blackcurrant, red cherries, raspberries, and strawberries, as well as mint, black pepper, and truffle.
-The precision and density are excellent, with a seductive hint of dark chocolate.
-It is well-structured, with a sense of classicism.
-A powerful, muscular, and confident wine, yet supple—this wine possesses density but also grace, with a refreshing finish featuring licorice, mint, and a gentle salinity.
+The precision and density are excellent, with an alluring hint of dark chocolate.
+It is well-crafted, with a sense of classicism.
+A powerful, muscular, and self-assured wine, yet supple—it possesses both density and grace, with a refreshing finish featuring licorice, mint, and a gentle salinity.
 A great wine.
 2025–2047

 Hachette Wine Guide